agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.update(1, {name: "frank"}); // New Value of Item at 1 is (see below)
 // {id: 1, name: "frank"}
 ```
-As first parameter `update()` takes the `primaryKey` of the Item it should update.
+As the first parameter `update()` takes the `primaryKey` of the Item it should update.
-Then we have to pass the `update data object` as second parameter.
+Then we have to pass the `update data object` as the second parameter.
-By default, the `update data object` will be merged into the found Item data at top-level.
+By default, the `update data object` will be merged into the found Item data at the top-level.

 ### 🌪 Overwrite Data
 If we want to overwrite the whole Item data, we can set `patch` to `false` in the configuration object.
-But don't forget to define the `primaryKey` in the `update data object`,
+But don't forget to define the `primaryKey` in the `update data object`
-since the whole Item data will be overwritten.
+since the whole Item, data will be overwritten.
 ```ts
 MY_COLLECTION.update(1, {id: 1, name: 'hans'}, {patch: false});
 ```

 ### ❓ Deepmerge
 Unfortunately the `update()` function doesn't support `deep merges` yet.
-As a conclusion, the merge only happens at the top-level of the objects.
+In conclusion, the merge only happens at the top-level of the objects.
-If AgileTs can't find a particular property it will add it at the top-level of the Item data object.
+If AgileTs can't find a particular property, it will add it at the top-level of the Item data object.
 ```ts
 MY_COLLECTION.collect({id: 1, data: {name: "jeff"}});
 MY_COLLECTION.update(1, {name: "frank"}); // new value is (see below)
 // {id: 1, data: {name: "jeff"}, name: "frank"}
 ```
 In case we don't want to add not existing properties to the Item data object,
 we can set `addNewProperties` to `false` in the configuration object.
 ```ts {2}
 MY_COLLECTION.collect({id: 1, data: {name: "jeff"}});
 MY_COLLECTION.update(1, {name: "frank"}, {patch: {addNewProperties: false}}); // new value is (see below)